A Guide to the Chaga Mushroom

 Forij Superfood Granola

 If you frequently forget to take your daily supplements but enjoy a morning bowl of cereal, Forij superfood granola is a great option.
-This granola is fortified with your daily dose of chaga, in addition to two other adaptogenic mushrooms—cordyceps and lion's mane.
+This granola is fortified with your daily dose of chaga, in addition to two other functional mushrooms—cordyceps and lion's mane.

 Can You Eat Chaga Raw?